Deltares/xmipy/guide-to-publish.md

-# How to publish to PyPi
+# How to publish to PyPI

 1) If present remove build and dist folder